algogz/questions/q/aws-devop-pro.md

 Explanation:

 Elastic Beanstalk worker environments support Amazon Simple Queue Service (SQS) dead letter queues.
 A dead letter queue is a queue where other (source) queues can send messages that for some reason could not be successfully processed.
 A primary benefit of using a dead letter queue is the ability to sideline and isolate the unsuccessfully processed messages.
-You canthen analyzeanymessagessenttothedeadletterqueuetotrytodeterminewhythey were not successfully processed. http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing- env- tiers.html#worker-d eadletter
+You canthen analyze any messages sent to the de a d letter queue to try to determine why they were not successfully processed. http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing- env- tiers.html#worker-d eadletter

 </p></details><hr>